Janhi2004/eCommerce-Data-Visualization-PowerBI/README.md

 ## Overview

 This project involves creating an interactive Power BI dashboard for an eCommerce business.
-The dashboard provides insights into various aspects of the business, including sales performance, customer behavior, and product analytics.
+The dashboard provides insights into various aspects of the business, including sales performance, profit by category, product analytics, and customer analysis.
 The goal is to help stakeholders make data-driven decisions to improve business performance.

 ## Table of Contents